AI-powered Inventory Optimization & Supply Planning

 These advanced capabilities help Supply Chain teams move beyond reactive planning and build material strategies that anticipate demand changes, supplier variability, and inventory risks.

-Production planning determines what should be produced, when production should occur, and in what quantities based on demand forecasts and Supply Chain constraints.
+Production planning and production scheduling work at two different horizons.
+Production planning determines what should be produced, when production should occur, and in what quantities — based on demand forecasts, available capacity, material availability, and other Supply Chain constraints.
+It typically operates over weeks to months.

 Production scheduling focuses on the operational execution of those plans on the shop floor.
-It organizes the detailed sequence of manufacturing tasks, machine assignments, and production timelines.
+It organizes the detailed sequence of manufacturing tasks, machine assignments, changeover sequences, and production timelines, usually at a daily or even hourly granularity.

-Manufacturing production planning software supports strategic planning decisions at the Supply Chain level, while production scheduling tools focus on operational manufacturing execution.
+Manufacturing production planning software supports strategic planning decisions at the Supply Chain level — deciding which SKUs to run when, on which plant — while production scheduling tools focus on operational manufacturing execution.
+In practice, the two layers feed each other: planning sets the targets, scheduling makes them real.

-Multi-echelon inventory optimization takes a network-wide approach.
-It considers how inventory decisions at one location impact the rest of the Supply Chain and dynamically adjusts inventory levels across all nodes.
+Multi-echelon inventory optimization (MEIO) takes a network-wide approach.
+It explicitly models how inventory decisions at one location impact the rest of the Supply Chain, and dynamically adjusts inventory levels across all nodes together.
+Instead of each site carrying its own protective buffer, the network holds just enough stock at the right echelons to absorb variability.

-This avoids duplicating safety stock across the network and allows companies to achieve better service levels with less inventory.
+The result is fewer duplicated safety stocks across the network and the ability to achieve better service levels with significantly less total inventory.

 MEIO stands for Multi-echelon inventory optimization.
 It is a Supply Chain planning method that determines optimal inventory levels across multiple locations simultaneously, rather than optimizing each node independently.